-Larry McDonald is the President of Lincoln Foundation, a nonprofit organization dedicated to the education and development of socioeconomically disadvantaged youth.
-Prior to joining Lincoln Foundation, Larry was an entrepreneur and corporate executive with Humana.
+Larry McDonald is President of Lincoln Foundation, a nonprofit organization dedicated to the education and development of socioeconomically disadvantaged youth.
+Prior to joining Lincoln Foundation, Larry was a corporate executive with Humana and entrepreneur.
 Leadership roles at Humana were in Human Resources, specifically in the areas of diversity, employee relations, and management development.
-Larry worked as an equipment buyer before joining Humana’s Management Development program in 1985.
-He previously worked at Ford Motor Company as a production supervisor and as a real estate broker.

 Larry and his wife Terry are proud parents and grandparents.

 Theresa Feller is the Vice President Finance & Operations of Lincoln Foundation.

 Ms. Feller is a native of Louisville, Kentucky where she graduated from Mercy Academy.
 She is also a graduate of Bellarmine College (now Bellarmine University) with both a Bachelor of Arts with a concentration in accounting and a Master of Business Administration.